markoleptic/BeatShot/README.md

 # BeatShot

-BeatShot is rhythm-based aim-trainer that syncs targets to your music.
+BeatShot is a rhythm-based aim-trainer that syncs targets to your music.
 This repository contains the `Source` directory of Unreal Engine project.
 To find out more about the game and its features, you can view it on **[Steam](https://store.steampowered.com/app/2126580/BeatShot/)**.
 You can also checkout the BeatShot [website](https://beatshot.gg) and [developer blog](https://beatshot.gg/devblog).

 <table>
   <tr>